MatheusHenriqueSouzaSantos/SpringSalesApi/README.md

 ## Features

-- Managing Orders Sales, and their financial transactions, Customers And their Address, Products And Stock, Sellers.
+- Managing Orders Sales, and their Financial Transactions, Customers And their Address, Products And Stock, Sellers.
-- Managing Financial Transactions with their installments with possibility Cash or Installment Payment
+- Managing Financial Transactions with their Installments with possibility Cash or Installment Payment
 - Managing Acess by System Users with diferent roles.

 ## Entity Relationship Diagram